 Introduction on Problems With Democracy

 Why would anyone want to challenge democracy?
-I mean, after all, it is arguably the best form of government that us humans have ever had the ability to utilize.
+I mean, after all, it is arguably the best form of government that we humans have ever had the ability to utilize.

-There’s a million different governmental structures.
-But practically all of them hinge or bounce off the ideas of three: Republic, Socialism, or Despotism
+There’s a large handful of different governmental structures.
+But practically all of them hinge or bounce off the ideas of three: Democracy, Rule by few, or Despotism.

-When compared with the likes of communist purges under Mao’s communist regime – or with ruthless dictatorships under the likes of people such as Francois Duvalier; it seems asinine to even criticize democracy.
+When compared with the likes of communist purges under Mao’s communist regime or with ruthless dictatorships under the likes of people such as Francois Duvalier; it seems asinine to even criticize democracy.
 The same goes for oligarchs under a rule by few.

 However, when comparing these forms of government, we miss a crucial aspect: